Australian lawmakers fear escalation of protests in capital under influence of Canadian trucker demonstrations

 Some of the lawmakers supportive of the protests, however, worry that the situation could deteriorate.

-“The longer things go on the more they can go astray,” said Sen. Gerard Rennick, a member of the ruling conservative coalition who has fallen out with the prime minister over the issue of vaccine mandates.
+“The longer things go on, the more they can go astray,” said Sen. Gerard Rennick, a member of the ruling conservative coalition who has fallen out with Prime Minister Scott Morrison over the issue of vaccine mandates.
 “But hopefully they will get their message across this week and many people will have to return [home].”

 The capital’s top elected official, Andrew Barr, said the protesters were unlike other demonstrators who often come to Canberra.

-“The right to protest doesn’t extend to stalking our city, harassing business owners and residents and aggressively flouting the law,” he said on Monday.
-“This is one of the most vaccinated cities on earth, so the anti-vaccine message from many protesters could not have a less receptive audience.”
+“The right to protest doesn’t extend to stalking our city, harassing business owners and residents and aggressively flouting the law,” he said Monday.
+“This is one of the most vaccinated cities on Earth, so the anti-vaccine message from many protesters could not have a less receptive audience.”

 Vinall reported from Melbourne.